8573/irc-bot.rs/README.md

 Quick-start
 ---

-To use this library without writing one's own bot with it, run the provided program `src/bin/egbot.rs`:
+To use this library without writing one's own bot with it, one can run the provided program `src/bin/egbot.rs`:

     $ # For most people:
     $ cargo run